docuracy/Locolligo/User-Guide.md

 2. Click on `CSV` to convert your dataset to CSV format (Comma Separated Values, as used by spreadsheet software).

 ### Local GeoData Library
+Any dataset (once converted to Linked Places Format) can be saved to your browser's internal storage ([IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)), ready to be linked to other datasets.
+#### Add to Library
+1. Click on `Library`, then
+2. Type a name for your dataset, and then
+3. Click on `Update Library`.
+#### Link to Library
+Automatically link all features in the currently-loaded dataset to features in a selected GeoData Library dataset, based on configurable combinations of geographical distance and textual similarity.

+> Needs to be fixed following breaking changes.

+> Default configuration might not suit your dataset: for best results copy the software to your own GitHub repository and edit the configuration files.

+1. Click on `Library`, then
+2. Select the radio button next to the name of the dataset to which you wish to create links, and then
+3. Click on `Link to Library`.
+#### Delete from Library
+1. Click on `Library`, then
+2. Click on the bin icon next to the name of the dataset you wish to delete.

+### Upload CSV & Convert to Linked Places Format (LPF)

 ### Manually Link & Georeference Dataset